Level 6 or Level 7 NVQ for Project Managers?

 CIOB membership routes

-The Level 6 NVQ also provides a route to CIOB membership, through the Qualified and Experienced Practitioner Industry Pathway, often referred to as the ‘full professional review’ route.
+The Level 6 NVQ Diploma in Construction Contracting Operations Management also provides a route to CIOB membership through the full professional review pathway.

 Both routes are valid.
-CIOB membership rules can change, so candidates should always check the current requirements when applying.
+Candidates should always check current CIOB requirements when applying.

 Which should you choose?